AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 ### Manage TFA configuration and recovery codes

-You manage the TFA configuration for an Adobe Commerce on cloud infrastructure account from the _Security_ section on the _Account settings_ page.
+You can manage the TFA configuration for an Adobe Commerce on cloud infrastructure account from the _Security_ section on the _Account settings_ page.

 1. Log in to [your account](https://console.magento.cloud).